-When the price cross back above the 50, its considered a bullish crossover, and a signal to buy.
+When the price crosses back above the 50, this is a bullish crossover and can be a signal to buy.
 There are numerous exit strategies, but one involving MAs is to close the position when a candle closes below the MA.

-A flaw found with the bullish crossover strategy is that it doesn’t always mean that a trend is going to continue in the direction of the crossover to the upside.
+A flaw found with the bullish crossover strategy is that it doesn’t always mean that a trend will continue in the direction of the crossover to the upside.

 Bearish Price Crossover

 A bearish crossover occurs when the price cross over a moving average to the downside.
 This indicates a possible change in direction for the averaged time frame.
-A bearish crossover can be utilized as an indication to exit long positions, or could be used as a signal to enter short positions as shown below.
+A bearish crossover can be an indication to exit long positions.
+It can also be a signal to enter short positions, as shown below.

-Similar to a bullish crossover, during sideways or choppy market, a bearish crossover is less meaningful due to no trend in either direction being present.
+Like a bullish crossover, a bearish crossover is less meaningful during a sideways or choppy market due to no trend in either direction being present.

-The most popular golden cross scenario, which is often referred to in the media, is when the 50 day MA crosses above the 100 day or 200 day MA.
-This indicates that the long term downtrend may be coming to an end, and an new uptrend has potentially began.
+The most popular bullish crossover is when the 50 day MA crosses above the 200 day MA.
+This is referred to as a “golden cross.”
+It indicates that the long-term downtrend may be coming to an end, and a new uptrend may be starting.

-If you’ve been trading at all recently, you may remember VLTC and it’s epic run from less than $1 to $21 in a matter of days.
+You may remember VLTC and its epic run from less than $1 to $21.
 Had you been monitoring the 50 and 200 MAs, you may have caught most of the move before it happened.
-Due to the daily MAs running so tight together for so long, swift price action drives the 50 up quickly, and a cross occurs earlier in the pattern.
+Due to the daily MAs running so tight together for so long, swift price action drives the 50 up quickly, and a cross occurs earlier in the drive higher.

-Keep in mind, that if trading short term, the golden cross should be utilized on a shorter time frame, like a 5 or 15 minute chart.
-There are times the golden cross will not appear until after the major move has concluded, due to distance between the MAs prior to the move.
+If trading shorter term, you should be watching for these bullish crossovers on shorter time frames.
+Perhaps the 5 or 15-minute chart.
+There are times a bullish crossover will not appear until after the major move has concluded due to the distance between the MAs before the move.

 In the example using UA below, the golden cross occurred in May of 2013 at around $26 per share.
-By May of 2015, the price reached the high 90’s.
-If you would have bought and sold based on the MAs, you would have made more than simply holding the entire time.
+By May of 2015, price is in the high 90’s.
+If you had traded hits exampled based on the moving averages, you would have profited nicely.

-A death cross occurs when a shorter MA crosses below a longer-term MA.
-This indicates that recent price action is moving lower and is considered an indication to sell or short the stock.
-The example shown below is a 5 minute chart of RAD, that highlights both golden and death crosses, and explains how a day or swing trader could utilize MAs in shorter time frames.
+A bearish crossover occurs when a shorter moving average crosses below a longer-term moving average.
+This indicates that recent price action is moving lower and can be an indication to sell or short the stock.
+The example shown below is a 5-minute chart of RAD.
+It highlights both bullish and bearish crossovers and explains how traders can effectively use moving averages on shorter time frames.

-Since the 100 and 200 MA are commonly used to determine the long-term trend, when a 50 day MA crosses below it, it signals that a significant downtrend is already established.
-When this indication occurs, long positions should be exited and short positions should be taken.
+Since the 100 and 200 MA are commonly used to determine the long-term trend, when a 50 day MA crosses below it, it signals that a significant downtrend is already present.
+When this indication occurs, consider exiting long positions and/or entering short positions.

 Triple Crossover and the Moving Average Ribbon

-More MAs can be added to a chart to increase the validity of the buy or sell indication.
-Many traders will use a 5, 10 and 20 MA on a chart, and wait for a buy signal when the 5 MA crosses the others to the upside.
-The 10 MA crossing the 20 to the upside is considered to be confirmation, a strategy that often reduces the overall number of false indications.
-I’ve included an example below, again with RAD on a daily chart.
+You can add more MAs to a chart to increase the buy or sell indication’s validity.
+Many traders will use a 5, 10, and 20 MA on a chart and wait for a buy signal when the 5 MA crosses the others to the upside.
+The 10 MA crossing the 20 to the upside is confirmation, a strategy that often reduces the overall number of false indications.
+Again, I’ve included an example below with RAD on a daily chart.

-By involving more than 2 MAs, as with the triple crossover method, is one of the best ways to measure the strength of a trend and the probability that the trend will continue.
+By involving more than 2 MAs, as with the triple crossover method, is one of the best ways to measure a trend’s strength and the probability that the trend will continue.

 So what would be the result if you kept adding MAs?
-Some people argue (consistently and passionately) that if one MA is useful, then the more you have the better.
+Some people argue (consistently and passionately) that if one MA is useful, the more you have, the better.
 Which leads us to the moving average ribbon.

-As displayed in the chart for Sprint below, several MAs are placed on the same chart and are monitored to evaluate the overall strength of the current trend.
-When all the MAs continue to move in the same direction, the trend is considered to be strong.
-Reversals in trend are confirmed when the MAs cross over and head in the other direction.
+As shown on Sprint below, several MAs are on the same chart to evaluate the current trend’s overall strength.
+When all the MAs continue to move in the same direction, the trend is strong.
+Reversals in trend confirm when the MAs crossover and head in the other direction.

 Moving averages can change the way you trade.
-Harness their power, and practice using them on your every day charts.
-You’ll be surprised how fast you are able to pick it up, and how good of an indication tool they really are.
+Harness their power, and practice using them on your everyday charts.
+It may surprise you how fast you can pick it up and how good of an indication tool they really are.

 Have you had success trading with MAs?
 Did you learn something about MAs?
-If so, please leave a comment or share the knowledge with others through Facebook or Twitter.
+If so, please leave a comment or share this post with others.